 Full fulfilment type orders shall mean orders the main transaction fulfilment criteria of which are considered a volume and a price, while the order may be fulfilled in full only (all or none).

-If a transaction is not fulfilled under an order or (and) is realized in part (for partial fulfilment type orders only), such an order continues to be effective as long as an opportunity to enter into a transaction arises, otherwise it is amended or withdrawn by the Participant or the Operator in the event provided for in subpar.
-2.5.11.
+If a transaction is not fulfilled under an order or (and) is realized in part (for partial fulfilment type orders only), such an order continues to be effective as long as an opportunity to enter into a transaction arises, otherwise it is amended or withdrawn by the Participant or the Operator in the event provided for in paragraph 109.

 If the order submitted is not realized for the product delivery period as indicated in the order, such an order shall continue to be effective as an order for a previous day product, and such an unrealized order shall be automatically withdrawn the next day.

-The Operator shall reserve the right to unilaterally withdraw the orders submitted by the Participant, which have not yet been realized, under the circumstances indicated in subpar.
-2.2.9 of the Regulation.
+The Operator shall reserve the right to unilaterally withdraw the orders submitted by the Participant, which have not yet been realized, under the circumstances indicated in paragraph 88 of the Regulation.

-The display of the volume of the day-ahead and (or) within-day product indicated in the submitted order in market areas other than the market area to which the order has been submitted depends on the amount of available capacities.
-If the total volume indicated in all orders exceeds available capacities, only the best price orders for an aggregate volume equal to available capacities will be displayed in market areas other than a market area to which orders has been submitted.
+The display of the volume of the day-ahead and (or) within-day product indicated in the submitted order in market areas other than the market area to which the order has been submitted depends on the implicit capacity allocation period and the amount of available capacities.
+If the total volume indicated in all orders during the implicit capacity allocation period exceeds available capacities, only the best price orders, i.e. minimum purchase price and maximum sale price orders for an aggregate volume equal to available capacities will be displayed in market areas other than a market area to which orders has been submitted.

 If available capacities are sufficient only for a partial fulfilment of a partial fulfilment type order, then, in areas other than an area to which the order has been submitted, a transaction shall be fulfilled to the extent of the share of the order equal to available capacities.

-Submitted orders to sell day-ahead and (or) within-day products shall be displayed at the price including a natural gas transportation price between a market area to which orders has been submitted and other market areas, while orders to buy shall be displayed at the price excluding a natural gas transportation price between a market area to which an order has been submitted and other market areas.
+Submitted orders to sell day-ahead and (or) within-day products during implicit capacity allocation period, if there is available capacity, shall be displayed at other market areas at the price including a natural gas transportation price between a market area to which orders has been submitted and other market areas, while orders to buy during implicit capacity allocation period, if there is available capacity, shall be displayed at other market areas at the price excluding a natural gas transportation price between a market area to which an order has been submitted and other market areas.

-Fulfilment of Transactions
+SECTION SIX FULFILMENT OF TRANSACTIONS

-During the Trading Session, all orders to buy and to sell shall enter the ETS where transactions are fulfilled, with the exception of events established in part 2.7 of this Regulation.
+During the Trading Session, all orders to buy and to sell shall enter the ETS where transactions are fulfilled.

 A transaction shall be fulfilled under the following conditions: